Sayfan-AI/ai-six/README.md

 # ai-6
-Agentic AI focus on ubiquitous tool using
+Agentic AI focused on ubiquitous tool using